AlgorithmAficionado/Codev/README.md

 # Codev Backend (Hackathon Prototype)

-The backend service for **Codev**, an AI-powered developer teammate designed to integrate with Discord and VS Code.
-This project is a work-in-progress prototype, developed as part of a hackathon to demonstrate the core functionality and potential of Codev.
+The backend service for **Codev**, an AI-powered developer teammate that enhances software development workflows by integrating with Discord and a planned VS Code extension.
+This hackathon prototype demonstrates key features, including AI-powered code generation and debugging, but is not yet fully integrated with the frontend.

 ---

-## Overview

-**Codev** envisions an AI-powered virtual teammate that collaborates seamlessly with developers in real-time.
-This backend prototype lays the groundwork for the system by handling basic API requests, Discord bot interactions, and integration with an AI-powered code assistant.
+## Project Status: 50% Complete

+This project was developed under tight time constraints during a hackathon.
+While key backend functionalities have been implemented, the integration with the frontend and some advanced features remain incomplete.

 ---

-## Current Features (50% Complete)
+## Key Features (Backend)

-As a hackathon project, the backend currently supports the following features:
-**AI-Powered Assistance (Limited)**:
+1. **AI-Powered Assistance**:
+   - Processes user queries to generate relevant responses using Groq and LangChain.
-   - Processes basic code generation and debugging queries using AI.
+   - Includes support for contextual code generation and debugging.

+2. **Chat History and Context**:
+   - Stores user queries, responses, and context in a database.
+   - Retrieves relevant chat history and document context for enhanced responses.

+3. **Document Chunking and Retrieval**:
+   - Implements text chunking with overlap for preserving context.
+   - Uses FAISS indexing for efficient similarity search and context retrieval.

+4. **API for Frontend Integration**:
-   - Provides initial proof-of-concept for integrating AI with developer tools.
+   - Provides endpoints for generating responses and retrieving chat history.

-**Frontend Communication**:
-   - Limited API support for synchronizing with the [Codev Frontend](https://github.com/iamnirmank/Codev-Frontend).
+   - Ready for integration with the [Codev Frontend](https://github.com/iamnirmank/Codev-Frontend).

-**Scalable Architecture**:
-   - Early-stage implementation of backend services to demonstrate scalability and modular design.
+5. **Scalable and Modular Design**:
+   - Designed to allow easy addition of new features and integration points.

 ---

-## Pending Features
+## Completed Work

-The following features are part of the original vision but remain incomplete due to time constraints during the hackathon:

-- **Advanced AI Query Handling**:
+- **Backend Logic**:
+  - Implemented core functionality for handling chat queries and generating AI responses.
+  - Developed utility modules for document processing, FAISS indexing, and context retrieval.

+- **AI Integration**:
+  - Utilized Groq for AI-powered response generation.
-  - Full-scale support for debugging, analysis, and multi-language code generation.
+  - Leveraged LangChain's prompt templates for query and context preparation.

-- **Comprehensive Discord Bot Commands**:
+- **API Endpoints**:
+  - Created an endpoint for generating responses based on user queries.
-  - Integration of advanced collaborative tools, like task management and project updates.
+  - Implemented chat history management and context extraction.

-- **VS Code Extension Support**:
-  - Real-time integration with VS Code for debugging and code analysis.
-- **User Authentication and Management**:
-  - Implementation of secure login, registration, and session management.
-- **Database Integration**:
+- **Frontend Prototype**:
-  - Persistent data storage for user settings, project metadata, and bot configurations.
+  - [Frontend repository](https://github.com/iamnirmank/Codev-Frontend) completed but not yet integrated with the backend.

 ---

-## Project Structure
+## Pending Work

-The backend is structured to showcase the core concepts, with modular components for Discord integration, AI processing, and API services.
-Though incomplete, it highlights the potential for a fully-functional developer assistant.
+1. **Frontend-Backend Integration**:
+   - Connect the API endpoints with the frontend for a unified user experience.

+2. **Advanced AI Features**:
+   - Enhance query handling with additional contextual understanding.
+   - Add multi-turn conversation support.

+3. **VS Code Extension**:
+   - Integrate backend APIs with a planned VS Code extension for real-time code assistance.

+4. **Authentication and User Management**:
+   - Implement user authentication and session handling.

+5. **Database Enhancements**:
+   - Refine database schema for scalability and advanced analytics.

 ---

-## Vision and Future Plans
+## Vision

-Despite being only 50% complete, **Codev** represents a bold step toward revolutionizing developer collaboration and productivity.
-Future work will focus on completing the remaining features, optimizing performance, and refining the user experience.

-The ultimate goal is to create a seamless, intelligent teammate that supports developers in every aspect of their workflow—from brainstorming to debugging.
+Codev aims to transform the way developers collaborate by introducing an AI-powered teammate.
+By integrating with Discord and development tools like VS Code, Codev will provide intelligent assistance throughout the development process, from brainstorming to debugging.

+Though currently in its prototype phase, Codev has laid the foundation for an innovative and scalable solution.
+We look forward to completing and refining the project to achieve its full potential.

 ---

 ## Acknowledgments

-This project was built as part of a hackathon under time constraints.
-We are proud of what we've accomplished so far and are excited to continue its development in the future.
+This project was built during a hackathon under time constraints.
+We’re proud of the progress made and excited to continue developing Codev beyond the hackathon.

 ---